ROMEKANA/iphone-DrawGame/README.md

 node server.js
 ```

 The server listens on `ws://localhost:8080` and relays JSON messages between all clients in the same room.
+You can skip running the server if you use the new peer-to-peer mode in the iOS client.

 ## iOS Client

 The SwiftUI code in `client/` shows a simple example of connecting to the server, creating or joining rooms, and drawing on a canvas.
 You can open the folder in Xcode and build it for iOS.

+The client originally used WebSockets, but a simple peer-to-peer mode is now included using Apple's `MultipeerConnectivity` framework.
+When a player creates a room they act as the host and advertise the session on the local network.
+Other players join the room without the Node.js server.

-The client uses `URLSessionWebSocketTask` to communicate with the server.
-Drawing data is currently sent as a placeholder string and should be extended to send real stroke information.
+Drawing data is still sent as placeholder strings and should be extended to transmit real stroke information.

 ## Development Notes